PREVIEW AND PERFORMANCE: Thursday 11 May 2017, 18:00-22:00

-During his residency, Sahej Rahal will work with found objects, created tools, costumes and instruments to develop a meandering episodic narrative, wherein absurd shamanic beings perform ritualistic acts of transit across the landscape of Nottingham.
-The residue of these objects and performances will coalesce through a new video that allows this evolving narrative to continue to unfold across multiple sites.
+During his residency, Sahej Rahal worked with found objects, created tools, costumes and instruments to develop a meandering episodic narrative, wherein absurd shamanic beings perform ritualistic acts of transit across the landscape of Nottingham.
+The residue of these objects and performances will continue to coalesce through a new video that allows this evolving narrative to continue to unfold across multiple sites in 2017/18.

 Rahal’s installations, videos and performances are part of an elaborate mythology, created by drawing upon characters from a range of sources, from local legends to science-fiction.
 These form scenarios where indeterminate beings emerge into the everyday, as if from the cracks of our civilisation.
 Rahal lives and works in Mumbai a sprawling metropolis of enormous contradictions and collisions that has shaped the playful irreverence with which he approaches art-making.
 Just as the city continues to absorb multiple narratives, Rahal’s works attempt to re-figure and re-interpret historical fact, offering a multitude of portals between the real and the imagined.